chabb/dominoPlot/README.md

-To start developping, clone the repo and run grunt connect
+To start developping, clone the repo and run grunt start-dev on your machine